8 Import Data

 Import from File

 Data: Import From File pre-date Data Connectors.
-While the Import From File routines are no longer being developed, they are still supported and in some cases users may prefer the older routines (you may be using a reliable import routine and have no need for the Data Connector's data protection).
+While the Import From File routines are no longer being developed, they are still supported.

 The import routines listed under

-In addition, Connectors may not exist for some of the file types listed in this table.
-In such cases, you should continue to use the Data: Import From File methods.
+Note, also, that Connectors may not exist for some of the file types listed in this table.
+If no Data Connector exists, you should use the Data: Import From File methods.